Stackclash/5e-vault/5. Mechanics/Classes/Spellcaster Sidekick (TCE).md

 #### Spellcasting Focus

 The sidekick can use a focus for its spells depending on the choice you made on the Spellcasting table.
-A Mage can use an arcane focus, a Healer can use a holy symbol, and a Prodigy can use an arcane focus or a musical instrument.
+A Mage can use an arcane focus, a Healer can use a holy symbol, and a Prodigy can use an arcane focus or a [[5.
+Mechanics/Items/Musical Instrument.md\|musical instrument]].

 ### Ability Score Improvement (Level 4)